On the dimension distortion under fractionally smooth mappings: Introduction

 \begin{theorem} Suppose $(X,d_X,\mu)$ is a proper, locally $Q$-homogeneous metric measure space, $(Y,d_Y)$ is an arbitrary metric space, and let $s$, $p$, $q$, and $f$ be as in Theorem~\ref{thm:FractionalIntDim}. \begin{enumerate} \item[(i)] If $E\subset X$ with $\dim_H E=a$, then

 \item[(ii)] If $E\subset X$ is bounded with $\dim_B E=a$, then \eqref{eq: dim_H bound} holds with $\dim_H f(E)$ replaced by $\dim_B f(E)$. \end{enumerate} \end{theorem}

-Although several approaches to defining Sobolev, Triebel--Lizorkin, and Besov spaces on metric spaces have been proposed over the years, a key advantage of the spaces considered in this work is that they support a robust theory without requiring the underlying metric space to be connected.
+Although several approaches to defining Sobolev, Triebel--Lizorkin, and Besov spaces on metric spaces have been proposed over the years, a key advantage of the spaces considered in this work is that they support a robust theory without requiring the underlying metric space to be connected (e.g.\ Cantor-type sets where other Sobolev notions are trivial), or the measure to be (globally) doubling.
 Under additional assumptions on the metric measure space (e.g.\ Ahlfors regularity, Poincar\'e inequality), many of the proposed definitions are known to coincide and, hence, Theorems~\ref{thm:FractionalIntDim} and \ref{thm: dimH dimB} can be used to provide dimension distortion bounds for an even broader class of Sobolev, Triebel--Lizorkin, and Besov spaces in that setting.
 We refer the interested reader to \cite{AWYY21,KYZ11,GKZ13} and the references therein for more details.
+It should also be pointed out that we in fact prove the dimension distortion results of Theorems~\ref{thm:FractionalIntDim}, \ref{thm: dimH dimB} for mappings with \textit{locally} finite semi-norms (see Remark~\ref{rem: local true}).

-Note that the bounds involving the Hausdorff and Minkowski dimensions in the above corollary are new for weighted Euclidean spaces, extending the respective results from \cite{SobSubcriticalDimDist2, OLDERdimHfractionalSobolevTL, Chi_thesis} in that popular setting.
+Note that the bounds involving the Hausdorff and Minkowski dimensions in Theorem~\ref{thm: dimH dimB} are new for weighted Euclidean spaces, extending the respective results from \cite{SobSubcriticalDimDist2, OLDERdimHfractionalSobolevTL, Chi_thesis} in that popular setting.
 For instance, if $\la_n$ is the $n$-Lebesgue measure, the conditions of Theorem~\ref{thm:FractionalIntDim} (and thus of Theorem~\ref{thm: dimH dimB}) are satisfied by the weighted Euclidean metric measure space $(\R^n,d_{\text{euc}}, w\la_n)$ for a wide variety of weights $w:\R^n\rightarrow [0,\infty]$, such as the class of Muckenhoupt weights (see Chapter 1 in \cite{HeinonenWeightedSobBook}).
 These weights were introduced by Muckenhoupt \cite{MuckOrigin} in order to characterize the boundedness of the Hardy-Littlewood maximal operator on weighted $L^p$ spaces, and have since established an active area within functional and harmonic analysis \cite{GrafClassMucken, GrafModMucken}.
-More recently, certain Muckenhoupt weights have been associated with dimension theoretic characteristic of spaces through the ``weak porosity'' notion (see \cite{CarlosEtAlWeakPoros, CarlosWeakPorosMetric}).
+More recently, certain Muckenhoupt weights have been associated with dimension theoretic characteristics of spaces through the ``weak porosity'' notion (see \cite{CarlosEtAlWeakPoros, CarlosWeakPorosMetric}).